wp-jazz/.github/CONTRIBUTING.md

 * Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.

+## Security reports

+If you have found any issues or vulnerabilities that might have security implications, please send a report privately to chauncey@mcaskill.ca.

 ## Bug reports

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
-Good bug reports are extremely helpful - thank you!
+Good bug reports are extremely helpful — thank you!

 Guidelines for bug reports: